Yengema

 The population of Yengema is ethnically diverse, though the majority of its residents are ethnic Mandingo and ethnic Kono.
 The primary language of communication in Yengema is the Krio language, which is widely spoken in the town.

-Yengema is a predominantly Muslim town, though with a significant Christian minority population In the town.
+Yengema is a predominantly Muslim town, though with a significant Christian minority population.

-Yengema is home to the Yengema Secondary School (commonly known as YSS), and is among the most prominent secondary schools in Sierra Leone.
+Yengema is home to the Yengema Secondary School (commonly known as YSS), which was among the most prominent secondary schools in Sierra Leone.

+Yengema is known for its archaeological site called Yengema Cave which was discovered by American anthropologist Carleton Stevens Coon in 1965.

 Before the civil war, Yengema was one of the most populous cities in Eastern Sierra Leone.
 During the Sierra Leone civil war, Yengema was heavily damaged and constantly fought over due to the rich diamond reserves in the area.
 This forced many of the residents to flee the city.

 Religion

 The majority of the population of Yengema are Muslims at about 70%; Christianity accounts for a large minority of the town population at about 29%.
 Muslim and Christian people in the town live peacefully together.
 Religious violence in the city is extremely rare.